Matt Braddock

 Matt Braddock, VC and bar, is a fictional World War II bomber pilot who first appeared in prose adventures in the story paper The Rover in 1952, and later as a comic strip in The Victor (1961–83) and Warlord (1974).
 Some of his stories were published in book form as I Flew With Braddock.

 Braddock was known for his fearless nature, superb piloting skills and no-nonsense attitude.
 He had no time for petty rules and regulations, and remained at the rank of sergeant, refusing to be promoted to an officer rank.
-However this didn't stop him from standing up to incompetent superiors, or defending other enlisted men from overzealous courts-martial.
+However, this did not stop him from standing up to incompetent superiors, or defending other enlisted men from overzealous courts-martial.
 He spent almost as much time clashing with superior officers as the Germans, and on two occasions in I Flew With Braddock he came fairly close to being court-martialled for assaulting a superior officer (although one incident was a misunderstanding and the other was under severe provocation).
 The narrator of these stories was his hero-worshipping navigator, George Bourne (a Dr. Watson-type narrator, a relatively sophisticated device for juvenile fiction).

 Braddock was so highly regarded that he had carte blanche to pick his own flight crew, and was frequently called upon to advise high-ranking commanders of the RAF.
 Braddock flew several types of aircraft, but his most prominent command was the Lancaster Bomber "F Fox".
 At the start of I Flew With Braddock the crew was Braddock and Bourne, co-pilot and flight engineer 'Ham' Hancox, bomb aimer Tom Tanner, radio operator 'Nicker' Brown, mid-upper gunner 'Hoppy' Robinson, and tail gunner Les Howe.
 Les Howe clashed with Braddock early on and was replaced by 'Baa' Lamb, and later 'Hoppy' Robinson was badly injured in a raid and replaced by Arthur Atkins.

 Some of Braddock's more outstanding exploits included: